nikkrichko/cpu_benchmark_with_sysbench/README.md

 # Generating data.table for analysis.
 > for this action you should have some `R` knowledge.

-Inside `sysbench_spu_test.R` you would need to setup root folder to your logs `/Users/%YOUR_USER%/logs/` and runn full script. as result script would read all logs in folder and parse it to one data.table structure for furcther analysis.
+Inside `analysis.R` you would need to setup root folder to your logs `/Users/%YOUR_USER%/logs/` and run full script. as result script would read all logs in folder and parse it to one data.table structure for furcther analysis. in next step it would prepare pictures for comparing